eshwariarumugam/DSA-Using-C/README.md

 - Build a strong foundation in Data Structures and Algorithms
 - Understand how algorithm performance scales using Big-O notation
 - Improve logical thinking and problem-solving skills using C
+- Strong understanding of array
+- Clear concept of pointers and dereferencing
+- Confidence in pointer arithmetic
+- Ability to analyse time complexity of simple program
 ---

 ## 📌 Notes